PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 <img src="{{site.url}}/assets/StaircaseA3_Summary.svg" style="display: block; margin: auto;" />

-This post investigates whether we can improve that model to do integer addition 100% accurately, and still understand its algorithm.

-The CoLab notepad for this blog can be downloaded from <a href="{{site.url}}/assets/Accurate_Addition_in_Transformers.ipynb">here</a>, and used to train and test the model.
-You can alter the code to try out other approaches.

-## Increasing accuracy
-How can we increase the accuracy (i.e. decrease the loss) of the model?

-# What didn’t work
-We shouldn’t try to "program" or “teach” a model, but there are some standard "general purpose" changes that sometimes help make models more accurate.

-For this model these approaches all failed to improve the model accuracy:
+## Very Low Loss
+We need our integer addition model to have every low loss, but we also prefer it to be "compact" as we later want to inject it into larger models.
+So we looked for the smallest change that would make our model more accurate.
+These approaches did **not** work:

-- Increasing the frequency of MakeSum9 cases in the training data so the model has more examples of this "hard" case to learn from (CoLab Part 3 setting ‘more_ms9_cases’).
+- Increasing the frequency of hard (cascading US9) examples in the training data so the model has more examples to learn from (CoLab setting ‘more_ms9_cases’).
-- Increasing the number of attention heads from 3 to 4 or 5 to provide more computing power.
+- Increasing the number of attention heads from 3 to 4 or 5 (while still n_layers = 1) to provide more computing power.
 - Changing the question format from “12345+22222=” to “12345+22222equals” to give the model more calculation steps after the question is revealed before it needs to state the first answer digit.
 - Changing the n_layers to 2 and n_heads to 2, increasing the number of attention heads from 3 to 4.
-Even with 30K training steps it was still inaccurate on A5 for some questions.

-# What did work
+(The CoLab notepad for this blog can be downloaded from <a href="{{site.url}}/assets/Accurate_Addition_in_Transformers.ipynb">here</a>, and used to train and test the model.
+You can alter the code to try out other approaches.)

 What worked was increasing the number of model “layers” (n_layers) from 1 to 2, while retaining n_heads = 3.
-This doubles the number of attention heads in the model from 3 to 6.
+This doubles its compute power.
 Also, the literature says a multiple-layer model gains the ability to “compose” the attention heads together in new ways to implement more complex algorithms.

 These are the results for the 1 layer model used in <a href="{{site.url}}/2023/10/14/Understanding-Addition.html">Understanding Addition</a>: